European shares recover as BES and miners bounce back

 MINING STOCKS RISE

-Shares in planemaker Airbus fell, which traders attributed to Qatar Airways' decision to seek compensation from Airbus for delays in delivery of three of the European planemaker's A380 superjumbos.

-However, mining stocks rallied after Chinese economic growth data slightly beat expectations, hinting at resilient demand in the world's largest metals consumer.
+Mining stocks outperformed after Chinese growth slightly beat expectations, hinting at resilient demand in the world's largest metals consumer.

 China, the world's second-largest economy, grew 7.5 percent in April-June from a year earlier, the statistics bureau said on Wednesday, just ahead of a median forecast of 7.4 percent in a Reuters poll.